 First ask yourself: What value is your product or brand offering?
 When you’re thinking about value in food branding, the factors you should consider include:

-Next you should consider whether your brand is a value-driven brand.
+Next, you should consider whether your brand is a value-driven brand.
 A value-driven brand means that your product is price-sensitive for its consumer.
-Certain brands highlight their value as the hallmark for why their product is special.
+Certain brands highlight their value as the hallmark of why their product is special.
 Whole Foods’ 365, for example, is the store’s value-driven product.

 Another component of positioning is your choice of channel.
 This basically boils down to which stores you’re targeting to sell your food products.
 Key planning points include where and how your product will be featured in these different markets.
 Think about where your target customers are most likely to shop!